CS

 Feature Showdown

-The Alfa Romeo Giulia features a 8.8-inch touchscreen paired with a 12.3-inch digital dash, while the Toyota Camry gets a 8-inch display and 7-inch instruments.
-Apple CarPlay and Android Auto are standard across both.
+The Alfa Romeo Giulia features a 8.8-inch touchscreen paired with a 12.3-inch digital dash, while the Toyota Camry gets a 7-inch display and 4.2-inch instruments.

-The Alfa Romeo Giulia stands out with Harman Kardon audio and ambient lighting that you will not find on the Toyota Camry.
+The Alfa Romeo Giulia stands out with wireless Apple CarPlay/Android Auto, Harman Kardon audio and ambient lighting that you will not find on the Toyota Camry.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain